92nd Infantry Division (United States)

-The 92nd Infantry Division (92nd Division, WWI) was an African-American infantry division of the United States Army that served in both World War I and World War II.
-The military was then segregated.
-The division was organized in October 1917, after the U.S. entry into World War I, at Camp Funston, Kansas, with African-American soldiers from all states.
-In 1918, before leaving for France, the American buffalo was selected as the divisional insignia due to the "Buffalo Soldiers" nickname, given to African-American cavalrymen in the 19th century.
+The 92nd Infantry Division (known as the 92nd Division during World War I) was an African American, later mixed, infantry division of the United States Army that served in World War I, and World War II.
+The military was racially segregated during the World Wars.
+The division was organized in October 1917, after the U.S. entry into World War I, at Camp Funston, Kansas, with African American soldiers from all states.
+In 1918, before leaving for France, the American buffalo was selected as the divisional insignia due to the "Buffalo Soldiers" nickname, given to African American cavalrymen in the 19th century.
 The divisional nickname, "Buffalo Soldiers Division", was inherited from the 366th Infantry, one of the first units organized in the division.

-The 92nd Infantry Division was the only African-American infantry division that participated in combat in Europe during World War II.
+The 92nd Infantry Division was the only African American infantry division that participated in combat in Europe during World War II.
 Other units were used as support.
-It was part of the U.S. Fifth Army, fighting in the Italian Campaign.
-The division served in the Italian Campaign from 1944 to the war's end.
+It was part of the U.S. Fifth Army, fighting in the Italian Campaign from 1944 to the war's end.